Tiago (horse): 2008: four-year-old season

 Tiago made his first start of the 2008 season in the Grade 2 San Fernando Stakes at Santa Anita Park.
 Tiago remained mid pack along the backstretch but could not overtake the leaders when he tried to close down the stretch and finished third, two lengths behind the winner.
 It had been approximately two and half months since the colt last raced, and the shorter distance of this race compared to his previous endeavours may have played a factor in his performance.

 On February 2, Tiago made his second start of 2008 in the Grade 2 Strub Stakes at Santa Anita.
 He finished second, beaten 4½ lengths by Monterey Jazz.
 Afterwards, his trainer, John Shirreffs, said that he was pleased with the colt's effort.
 On March 1, Tiago finished a fast-closing fourth behind Heatseeker, Go Between, and Champs Elysees in the Grade 1 Santa Anita Handicap at Santa Anita Park.
 On April 5, Tiago earned his first victory as a four-year-old when he captured the Grade 2 Oaklawn Handicap at Oaklawn Park Race Track in Hot Springs, Arkansas, by a head over Heatseeker after a stretch duel.

 On October 25 at Santa Anita Park, Tiago finished third in the Breeders' Cup Classic, picking up $500,000.
 He finished behind European invaders Raven's Pass and Henrythenavigator while finishing ahead of reigning Horse of the Year Curlin.

 2009: five-year-old season

 In 2009, Tiago finished 3rd in the San Antonio Stakes behind Magnum and eventual 2009 Dubai World Cup winner Well Armed.
 Tiago was supposed to be entered in the Santa Anita Handicap, but he did not eat his food.
 His owners decided it was best to scratch him from the race.
 Later, Tiago was entered in an overnight stakes race at Del Mar on the turf, where he finished 6th.

 He then ran in the Goodwood Stakes at Oak Tree at Santa Anita and finished 10th.
 After the start, John Shirreffs said Tiago suffered a career-ending injury, and he was sent to stud at Adena Springs Farm in Paris, Kentucky.

 Tiago earned over $2.3 million in his racing career.
-He was euthanized in November 2015 after a long battle with a chronic digestive disorder.
+He was euthanized in November 2015 after a long battle with a chronic digestive disorder that was reportedly inoperable.